-You can use our budget planner to write down your income and your spending.
+You can use our budget planner (pages 55 to 57) to write down your income and your spending.

 There are also online budget calculators, such as on the MoneyHelper website at moneyhelper.org.uk/budget-planner

 Make sure you have applied for any benefits, insurance payments or grants you may be entitled to.
 If you are unsure of what you could get, call us on 0808 808 00 00 to speak to our money advisers.